afzambrano/afzambrano.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Learning Sciences and Technologies, University of Pennsylvania, 2026 (expected)
-* M.S. in Electronic and Computers Engineering, Universidad de los Andes, 2020
+* M.S. in Electronic and Computer Engineering, Universidad de los Andes, 2020
 * B.S. in Electrical and Electronic Engineering, Universidad de los Andes, 2019

 Research Experience
 ======
 * September 2022 - June 2026: Research Assistant, [Penn Center for Learning Analytics](https://learninganalytics.upenn.edu/), University of Pennsylvania
   * Duties include: Creating Machine Learning models and conducting statistical and qualitative analysis of students' interactions with educational platforms,       motivation, emotions, and learning.
   * Supervisor: Ryan S. Baker and Jaclyn Ocumpaugh

+* June 2019 - May 2021: Research Assistant, Center for Research and Formation in Artificial Intelligence, Universidad de los Andes
+  * Duties include: Programming dynamic systems and algorithms for machine learning, reinforcement learning and control systems to simulate and model smart cities, and financial dynamics of low-income communities.
+  * Supervisor: Luis Felipe Giraldo

 Teaching
 ======